mlk/AssortmentOfJUnitRules/README.md

 [![Build Status](https://travis-ci.org/mlk/AssortmentOfJUnitRules.svg)](https://travis-ci.org/mlk/AssortmentOfJUnitRules)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.mlk/assortmentofjunitrules/badge.svg)](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.mlk%22%20AND%20a%3A%22assortmentofjunitrules%22)

-This is a small selection of useful (for me) rules for building integration tests with Hadoop, Spark and Mongo.
+This is a small selection of useful (for me) rules for building integration tests with AWS, Hadoop, Spark and Mongo.
 These rules can be used together to start up a mini environment required for a test.

 The package has only one hard dependency - JUnit.
 All sub-rules will expect their requirements to be provided.

 Each rule has a JUnit test which also serves as an example.